zprovenzale/CSC212SpookyMansion/README.md

 ### Rubric and Reflection (=15)

-You must complete a Google Form (coming soon) as usual to indicate your expected grade.
+You must complete a [Google Form as usual to indicate the challenges you attempted and completed](https://forms.gle/XBC87k7EqYLYe4xc8).

 In addition, you will write 10 statements of either:
  - Accomplishments: things that you understand much better now.